MatthewVerbryke/inmoov_ros/README.md

 This repository contains a *work-in-progress* InMoov software stack, being used for research into robotic dual-arm manipulation at the University Of Cincinnati's Autonomous Systems for S.P.A.C.E.
 R.O.B.O.T.I.C.S.* (AS4SR) lab: <https://github.com/AS4SR/general_info/wiki>

 Currently, it contains the following:
- - Gazebo compatable URDF model of the InMoov robot, adapted from <https://github.com/alansrobotlab/inmoov_ros>
+ - Gazebo compatable URDF model of the InMoov robot, adapted from Alan Timm's Inmoov project:<https://github.com/alansrobotlab/inmoov_ros>
    - Collision meshes based on .stl mesh files
    - Estimated inertial, damping, and friction properties
    - Transmission elements defined for all actuating joints
-   - Sensors implimented in Gazebo
+   - Sensors implemented in Gazebo
  - Controllers implimented for all actuated joints
  - A node to replicate a physical InMoov robots finger movement (similar to mimicking in Rviz)
- - Package for use with Gazebo
+ - Basic MoveIt! integration

 #### Sensors
  - Xbox Kinect